 Don't worry if you forgot your username; you can sign in to the portal by typing in your email address into the username box instead.
-If you're not sure of the email address connected with your account, you can click the link for "Forgot Username" in the Sign In box, and follow the prompts to login.

 Attorney numbers are printed in different formats on correspondence from different Supreme Court agencies.
 In addition, some attorneys used to have a letter to indicate a name change.
 Those letters have been eliminated.